arililoia-cmu/elbs_nime/README.md

 Easiest method: Download repository as .zip and upload to Google Drive.

 Download runscripts/setup_script.sh, SSH to virtual machine, and move setup_script.sh into the home directory of the VM.

+OR - copy and paste the content of runscripts/setup_script.sh into a new file on the VM

 On the command line, enter: